ageofai-llc/vp-ui/README.md

 # Voice UI Component

-A beautiful, reusable voice interface component with real-time audio visualization, built for React and powered by Pipecat AI.
+A beautiful, reusable voice interface component with real-time audio visualization, built for React and powered by AgeOfAI.

 ## Features